Quince Banbury

-John Quincy "Quince" Banbury (August 29, 1883 – January 19, 1956) was an American college football player and coach.
+John Quincy "Quince" Banbury (August 29, 1883 – January 19, 1956) was an American college football player and coach, track and field athlete and coach, and dentist.

 Playing career

 Banbury played for the University of Pittsburgh and was captain of the team in 1908.
 He also was on the track and field team and competed in the long jump.
+A native of Pratt, Kansas, Banbury played football at both Bethany and Pittsburgh alongside his brother, W. F. Banbury.

 Coaching career

-Banbury was the head football coach at Bethany College in Lindsborg, Kansas.
-He held that position for three seasons, from 1917 until 1919.
-His record at Bethany was 5–14–2.
+In 1912, Banbury was appointed coach of the football team at Friends University in Wichita, Kansas.
+In 1918, when Friends was unable to field a football team, he coached football at Fairmount College—now known as Wichita State University.
+Banbury returned to Friends in 1919.
+He also coached the track team at Friends.

+Later life and death

+Banbury practiced as dentist in Wichita for 43 years.
+He died on January 19, 1956, at St. Francis Hospital in Wichita.